Antoni101/Qanime/README.md

 Qanime - Anime Watchlist Tracker

+Qanime is a lightweight, responsive anime watchlist web app.
+This was a school project, so I was mainly just trying to get it done, but I still wanted it to be clean and easy to use.
+I kept things super simple—just the main stuff like searching anime, adding to your watchlist, and tracking / saving progress in a local database.
+I didn’t add any extra features that weren’t needed.
+I do plan to polish it more and improve things over time though.

-Qanime is a lightweight, responsive anime watchlist web app built using HTML, CSS, and vanilla JavaScript.
+built using HTML, CSS, and vanilla JavaScript.
 It integrates the Jikan API for anime data and uses Node.js + Express + SQLite for backend storage.

 Users can search anime by title or ID, view details and reviews, filter by genre/type, and manage their personalized watchlist with ratings, progress tracking, and comments.